iezalopes/selenium-cucumber-automation/README.md

 ## Usage

-First, download the project and open it with IntelliJ and Build Project.
+First, download the project and open it with IntelliJ

+**Build Project

 In IntelliJ, click on “Add Configuration” select "+" and create a file of type "JUnit"